PD Dr. Frank Waller

 The Team

 Serendipita indica (Piriformospora indica) and Serendipita herbamans, fungi of the order Sebacinales, colonize the roots of many plant species.
-This colonization can increase pathogen resistance of the host plant, not only in the roots, but also in the leaves (systemic resistance).
-In addition, colonization can lead to accelerated development and increased yield of the plant.
-We investigate the molecular mechanisms underlying this improvement in plant resistance and differences in plant responses to symbionts and pathogens.
+This colonization can increase the pathogen resistance of the host plant, not only in the roots but also in the leaves (systemic pathogen resistance).
+In addition, colonization can lead to accelerated plant development and increased growth.

 Previous publications: